League-of-Foundry-Developers/foundry-vtt-types/README.md

 ## V13 Installation

 Currently v13 is still in beta.
-There are known bugs, issues in the ergonomics, and major unfinished work in the current implementation.
+There are known bugs, issues in the ergonomics, and unfinished work in the current implementation.
 To get a direct line of communication about the current status of development as well as to help us understand what areas need to be prioritized first, join the [League of Extraordinary FoundryVTT Developers Discord](https://discord.gg/73HTMuK7dT) or file an issue.

 The recommended way to install for v13 is this command: